Civitas announces positive results from Phase II inhaled levodopa trial

 "The reliability of oral L-dopa formulations is significantly compromised by delayed and unpredictable absorption and excessive variability in drug concentrations in the bloodstream inherent to the oral delivery route," the statement says.

-Civitas says that its Arcustm technology, consisting of a proprietary dry powder and inhaler, delivers a precise dose to the lung for predictable L-dopa absorption.
+Civitas says that its Arcus technology, consisting of a proprietary dry powder and inhaler, delivers a precise dose to the lung for predictable L-dopa absorption.

 |Civitas CEO Mark Iwicki|